WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

 When you call `greet` in a formula like this, Graph Origami searches the current [scope](/language/scope.html) for a real or virtual file called `greet`.
-If it doesn't find one, it will try searching for "greet.js".
-In this case, it finds `greet.js`, and assumes the file's top-level export is the function you want to call.
+If it doesn't find one, it will also try searching for `greet.js`.
+Graph Origami defines a convention that the export(s) of a JavaScript file `greet.js` can be referenced as `greet`, so you can invoke a JavaScript function by name as long as it appears in the file name.

 ## Formulas can reference real or virtual files

 You can pass a real or virtual file to a function by name.

-**Example:** The following defines a file `doubled` whose contents will be the contents of `word` repeated twice.
+**Example:** The following defines a virtual file called `doubled`, whose content will be the `word` file content repeated twice.

 ```yaml
 word: beep